KqSMea8/AirplayServer/README.md

 # State

-For now, only screen mirroring works.
+Screen mirroring and audio works.
 The GPU is used for decoding the h264 video stream.
-Unfortunately, the Pi has no hardware acceleration for audio (AirPlay uses AAC), so the FDK-AAC decoder is used for that.
+The Pi has no hardware acceleration for audio (AirPlay uses AAC), so the FDK-AAC decoder is used for that.
+Unfortunately, it seems the Pi Zero is too slow for decoding audio at a reasonable speed.

 By using OpenSSL for AES decryption, I was able to speed up the decryption of video packets from up to 0.2 seconds to up to 0.007 seconds for large packets